magdalenabegic/UltrasonicDistanceControl/README.md

 - The **`granica`** and **`upperBorder`** values are reset to 0.
 - The system state, **`upperBorder`**, and **`granica`** are printed.
 - The loop is paused for 1 second.

+## How to connect
+You can find out how to connect all of the materials used in this project [HERE](https://github.com/magdalenabegic/UltrasonicDistanceControl/spajanje.png).